ARCHER2-HPC/archer2-website/_posts/2025-05-07-newsletter.md

 If you would like to be kept informed of the work of the NFCS Network+, please register for the [National Federated Compute Services Network+ mailing list ](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=NFCS-NETWORKPLUS-ANNOUNCE)

 Finally, the slides (and soon videos) from the  launch event for the NFCS are now available at: [UKRI Federated National Compute Services NetworkPlus London ](https://www.archer2.ac.uk/community/events/ukri-federated-national-compute-services-networkplus/)

+## ARCHER2 Capability Days: 17-19 June 2025

+The fourth ARCHER2 Capability Days session will run from 17-19 June 2025.
+ARCHER2 Capability Days are a mechanism to allow users to run large scale tests on the system free of charge.
+The motivations behind Capability Days are:

+- Enhancing world-leading science from ARCHER2 by enabling modelling and simulation at scales that are not otherwise possible.
+- Enabling capability use cases that are not possible on other UK HPC services.
+- Providing a facility that can be used to test scaling to help prepare software and communities for future exascale resources.

+Capability Days are made up of two parts:

+- 0800-2000 BST, 17 June 2025 - pre-Capability Days session (pre-capabilityday QoS) to allow users to test scaling and job setup ahead of full Capability Day
+    - Supports jobs 256-1024 nodes, 20 min maximum run time
+    - Jobs are uncharged
+- 2000 BST, 17 June - 1400 BST, 19 June 2025 - Capability Days session (capabilityday QoS)
+    - Supports jobs 512-4096 nodes, 1 hour maximum run time
+    - Jobs are uncharged

 ## Exhibits and Engagement Activities for the ARCHER2 Celebration of Science 2025